Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 4. Click on Site Information.
 5. Copy the owner identifier from the Site Information dialog.

+Obtaining an owner identifier by extracting from the browser console:
+1. Log in to the Sitelink3D v2 web portal as appropriate for the selected cloud environment.
+2. Select the desired organization.
+3. Press F12 in your Chrome browser to open a console.
+4. Type in the following command ```SitelinkFrontend.core.store.getState().app.owner.ownerId``` to obtain the owner identifier.

 ```
 set owner_id=""
 ```

 ### Site Identifier
 Most examples require the 64 alpha-numeric identifier string for the target site.

+There are two ways to obtain the site identifier:
+1. Copy from the Sitelink3D v2 Web Portal Site Information dialog.
+2. Extract by running the ```site_list``` python example.

-Obtaining a site identifier is achieved with the following process:
+Obtaining an site identifier by copying from the site information dialog:
 1. Log in to the Sitelink3D v2 web portal as appropriate for the selected cloud environment.
 2. Select the desired organization and site.
 3. Click on the site name to the left of the top banner to expand the site menu.
 4. Click on the Site Information menu item to display the Site Information dialog.
 5. Copy the displayed identifier string.

+Obtaining an site identifier by running the site_list example:
+1. Navigate to the site_list example [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples/tree/main/components/sites/site_list).
+2. Configure the wrapper script.
+3. Edit the python file to set the log level to ```logging.DEBUG``` as described [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples#log-level).
+4. Run the wrapper script as described [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples#run-the-example) and observe the site identifiers for all sites listed under the ```identifier``` field.

 ```
 set site_id=""
 ```

 ### Data Center
 When sites are created they are assigned to a data center.
 Once assigned, the data center cannot be changed.

+There are two ways to obtain the data center:
+1. Copy from the Sitelink3D v2 Web Portal Site Information dialog.
+2. Extract by running the ```site_list``` python example.

-Obtaining the data center is achieved with the following process:
+Obtaining the data center by copying from the site information dialog:
 1. Log in to the Sitelink3D v2 web portal as appropriate for the selected cloud environment.
 2. Select the desired organization and site.
 3. Click on the site name to the left of the top banner to expand the site menu.
 4. Click on the Site Information menu item to display the Site Information dialog.
 5. Observe the site's data center assignment.

+Obtaining the data center by running the site_list example:
+1. Navigate to the site_list example [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples/tree/main/components/sites/site_list).
+2. Configure the wrapper script.
+3. Edit the python file to set the log level to ```logging.DEBUG``` as described [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples#log-level).
+4. Run the wrapper script as described [here](https://github.com/Sitelink3D-v2-Developer/sitelink3dv2-examples#run-the-example) and observe the data centers for all sites listed under the ```dc``` field.

 Note that the syntax displayed on the Site Information dialog differs from that required in the wrapper script.
 The options for the latter are:
 - “us”.